kenfehling/react-router-nested-history/README.md

 [personal webpage](http://kenfehling.com)) so it's not really production ready.
 I would **very much** appreciate any feedback as I continue to solidify it.

+Right now this library only works with browserHistory (HTML5 History API, not with hash history)

 #### HistoryRouter
 Use this in place of react-router's `BrowserRouter` component to enable this library.